israelroldan/extjs-reactor/README.md

 launch(<App/>);
 ```

-This allows ExtReact to create a viewport for managing floating elements such as edge menus and dialogs and ensures that your app is rendered into the correct DOM element.
+When launching, ExtReact renders the `<App/>` component into a viewport element used to manage floating components such as edge menus and dialogs.
+You do not need a target `<div/>` in your index.html.

 ### Hello World